 The collected data offers detailed insights into bicycle traffic in Berlin and hazardous situations to public administrators and other interested entities so that the number of near crashes (and hence also crashes) can be reduced.
 The data can also be used to optimize traffic flows to make bicycle traffic more attractive.
 For the evaluation of data, we plan to cooperate with interdisciplinary partners such as city planning, interested citizens, but also the Berlin Senate Department for the Environment, Transport and Climate Protection.

-The project is funded for 3 years within the scope of TU Berlin’s citizen science initiative, starting in September 2018.
+The project is funded within the scope of TU Berlin’s citizen science initiative.
 Additional cooperation partners are welcome.
 Also other cities beyond Berlin can participate.
 For this, we need a point of contact (a person or a group) in the respective city who will (i) recruit local cyclists to participate and (ii) make use of the collected and preanalyzed data, e.g., to identify the root causes on site and to work with public administration to resolve the situation.